 Nepal’s immigration policy requires that tourists must trek Upper Mustang with at list one trekking staff.
 So the answer above is YES, you can trek with only a porter and without a separate trekking guide.
 If you decide to go on Upper Mustang just with a porter then you should expect:

-We recommend that you hire from an authorised agency to ensure they have insurance in case of emergency.
+- We recommend that you hire from an authorized agency to ensure they have insurance in case of an emergency.

-As a respect, please don't refer to them as 'porter', but call them by their names.
+- As respect, please don’t refer to them as ‘porter’, but call them by their names.

 Can I hire a friend of mine as a guide or porter for Upper mustang trek?

-This issue often comes up with the local trekking agency like us.
-Last year we had a group of tourists travelling with their Nepali friend who also worked outside the country.
+This issue often comes up with a local trekking agency like us.
+Last year we had a group of tourists traveling with their Nepali friends who also worked outside the country.
 They wanted to check if their Nepali could serve as their guide in Mustang.
 Unfortunately, this is not possible.
-It is not possible to just hire any Nepali as anyone travelling with tourists must have an authorised identity card from the government for a licensed guide and an identity card from a trekking agency for a porter or porter-guide.
-Please note that this will soon change and the government will soon also provide an authorised ID for porter or porter-guide.
+It is not possible to just hire any random Nepali for hiking purpose.
+As anyone traveling with tourists must have an authorized identity card from the government.
+The guide should hold the licensed identity card from the government.
+While porter guide needs to recognize from a trekking agency.
+Please note that this will soon change and the government will soon also provide an authorized ID for porter or porter-guide.
 The identity cards are very important as there are random checking by conservation area offices in different checkpoints.
-This rule only applies in restricted trekking areas in Nepal.
+This rule only applies to restricted trekking areas in Nepal.

-In higher altitude and for the safety of everyone, it's always recommended to go with a professional or authorised person.
-In other regions that are not restricted such as Everest Base Camp, if you have absolutely no choice but to hire an unauthorised porter, then please make sure you at least get them insurance before the trek as you will be held responsible if something happens.
-If you are with an authorised person, then he becomes the responsibility of the trekking agency or the government.
+In higher altitude and for the safety of everyone, it’s always recommended to go with a professional or authorize person.
+In other regions that are not restricted such as Everest Base Camp, if you have absolutely no choice but to hire an unauthorize porter, then please make sure you at least get the insurance before the trek as you will be held responsible if something happens.
+If you are with an authorized person, then he becomes the responsibility of the trekking agency or the government.

 How much is the cost to hire a porter-guide for Upper Mustang trek?

 The cost of a guide or porter depends on how many days of Upper Mustang trek itinerary you got.
-Basically, if you are just hiring a porter, the cost would be roughly 20 USD to 22 USD per day inclusive of food, accommodation, salary and insurance.
-In the case of a porter-guide, the daily charges are slightly higher at 20 USD to 25 USD which is the same cost for hiring a guide.
+Basically, if you are just hiring a porter, the cost would be roughly 20 USD to 22 USD per day.
+Which is inclusive of food, accommodation, salary, and insurance.
+In the case of a porter-guide, the daily charges are slightly higher at 20 USD to 25 USD.
+That is almost the same cost for hiring a guide.
 Please note that Upper Mustang treks without a guide or a porter are not allowable by the government.

 If you are planning Upper Mustang Trek Nepal sooner or later and have any questions, please do not hesitate to contact us.